What does Music look like at High Ercall?

 - Perform and Share

-Alongside our curriculum provision for music, pupils also have the opportunity to participate in additional 1:1 music teaching by having the opportunity to learn a musical instrument with a peripatetic teacher.
+Alongside our curriculum provision for music, pupils in KS2 can participate in additional 1:1 music teaching to learn a musical instrument with a peripatetic teacher.
 Our peripatetic music teaching is organised by the Local Education Authority.
-Instruments in the past have included the guitar, piano, keyboard, saxophone and violin.
-Pupils that learn a musical instrument have the opportunity to sit examinations and perform at our carol concert, assemblies and other events.
+Instruments in the past have included the guitar, piano, keyboard, saxophone, and violin.
+Pupils that learn a musical instrument can sit examinations and perform at our carol concert, assemblies, and other events.

-Performance is at the heart of musical teaching and learning and all pupils participate in a key stage performance: a nativity performance for Key Stage 1 at Christmas and an end of year performance for Key Stage 2 in July.
+Performance is at the heart of musical teaching and learning and all pupils participate in a key stage performance: a nativity performance for Key Stage 1 at Christmas, Christmas carols in KS2 and an end of year performance from some of KS2 in July.
 Pupils also take part in Harvest assemblies, singing assemblies and pupils from reception to year 6 perform at our annual carol concert at our local church.
 Pupils who are confident are also encouraged to take on solo, small ensemble, and harmony performances.
 Parents are invited and welcomed to watch these performances, whether at school or outside of school.
-Our key stage 2 pupils attend a professional performance at one of our local theatres to experience how musical performance can be an engaging and fulfilling acitivity.
+Our key stage 2 pupils attend a professional performance at one of our local theatres to experience how musical performance can be an engaging and fulfilling activity.

-- We use observations to assess children’s work in music by making informal judgements during lessons.
+At High Ercall, we use observations to assess children’s work in music by making informal judgements during lessons.
 We talk to pupils about their learning, what they particularly remember, to assess their use and understanding of musical terms.
 Children are encouraged to record and assess their own and other’s work/performances to enhance their understanding.
 This takes place through recorded performances, live performances to the class, school and wider community.
+Formative assessments are made against statutory end of key stage objectives.
 Assessments are recorded in the pupils’ end of year report.

 Also In This Section